Leynse/SFINCS/docs/input.rst

 %%%%%

 For spatially varying infiltration values per cell using the Curve Number method use the scsfile option, with the same grid based input as the depfile using a binary file.
+Note here that in pre-processing the wanted CN values should be converted to S values following: **S = (1000./CN - 10)**

 **scsfile = sfincs.scs**